Here's How To Take Care Of Your High-End Whisky Bottles

 It’s no secret that whisky values have been absolutely soaring for the last decade.
-What was known back in the late 1970s as a “poor man’s drink” when bottles like Macallan 50 Year Old couldn’t be given away, to being worth no less than $50,000 (RM 222,175) a pop now, times have surely changed.
+What was known back in the late 1970s as a “poor man’s drink” when bottles like Macallan 50 Year Old couldn’t be given away, to being worth no less than US$50,000 a pop now, times have surely changed.

 Nowadays, the price of bottles worth collecting is much more closely related to the world of art or watches than to the world of drinking and or bartending.
-There are several single bottles of Scotch Whisky worth over $1 million (RM 4.44 million), and a plethora of Japanese Whiskies whose prices range between $100,000 (RM 444,350) and $950,000 (RM 4.2 million).
-As an expert in luxury whisky, it is the general consensus amongst experts that American whiskey is the next category that will boom, with bottles currently ranging from $10,000 (RM 44,435) to $70,000 (RM 311,045).
+There are several single bottles of Scotch Whisky worth over US$1 million, and a plethora of Japanese Whiskies whose prices range between US$100,000 and US$950,000.
+As an expert in luxury whisky, it is the general consensus amongst experts that American whiskey is the next category that will boom, with bottles currently ranging from US$10,000 to US$70,000.

 If you’re lucky enough to have amassed a collection (or even just a few bottles) of these whiskies, it’s important to preserve their worth with proper storage.
 There are a multitude of factors to take into consideration; heat, evaporation, alcoholic content (also known as proof percentage), location, and geographical region, just to name a few.
 Let’s say two people have an identical bottle of rare whisky, but one is stored on a windowsill during a hot summer, while the other is in a cool and dry basement.
 By the end of the summer, the hot bottle on the windowsill will have significantly less alcohol in the bottle than the other bottle.
 This is because heat burns off alcohol at a rapid rate.